 Interestingly enough, many traditional sandwiches were made with cultured foods.
 Here are a few ideas for how to put together a traditionally cultured sandwich:

 Reuben.
 Layer corned beef, sauerkraut, Swiss cheese, Thousand Island dressing, and sauerkraut atop sourdough rye bread.

 Patty Melt.
-Make the good old American hamburger with high quality beef.
-Top it with raw Swiss cheese, pickled onions, and/or sauerkraut.
+Make a good old American hamburger with high-quality beef.
+Top it with raw Swiss cheese, and pickled onions or sauerkraut.
 Layer it all up on buttery toasted sourdough bread.

 The Sweet and Savory Cheddar and Chutney.
 If you’re looking for something a little different try the delicious sweet and salty combination of a sharp cheddar and cultured fruit chutney sandwich atop a whole grain sourdough.

 Southwestern Wraps.
-Combine shredded cheddar, cultured guacamole, and the fermented bean paste listed above in a sourdough tortilla for a little Mexican food twist.
+Combine shredded cheddar, cultured guacamole, and fermented bean paste in a sourdough tortilla for a little Mexican food twist.

 |Water Kefir Grains